ShenLab-Genomics/lab_website/data/news/d240308_new_publication.md

 ---
-title: Our team piblished a paper in Cell Reports Methods.
+title: Our team published a paper in Cell Reports Methods.
 date: "2024-03-18"
 ---